Who is domiciliary care for?

 How to choose a domiciliary care provider

 Choosing a domiciliary care provider can be daunting.
-If you’re new to home care services you may be feeling overwhelmed.
+If you’re new to domiciliary care services, you may be feeling overwhelmed.
 It’s important to know what you should expect from a care provider so you can choose the best care for you or your loved one.

 Here are some ways you can assess if a home care provider is right for you: